News

 Whilst it may be difficult to convince other websites to link to your content, you can do it on your own website for free.

-One of the best examples of internally linking is Wikipedia.
-Take a look at the example image below, we’ve highlighted each of the internal links and you may notice that many of them are actually keywords.
+One of the best examples of internal linking is Wikipedia.
+Take a look at the example image below; we’ve highlighted each of the internal links, and you may notice that many of them are actually keywords.

 internal linking example